GUIDING PRINCIPLES

 Specific Objectives:

-3.2 Students will critically assess published research.
+3.1 Students will critically assess published research and use criminological theories to develop their own research.

 Specific Objectives:

-6.1 Students can convey their criminological knowledge in writing to a range of audiences, including the research community, policy makers and the general public.
+4.1 Students will be able to evaluate the importance of criminological knowledge to a range of audiences, including the research community, policy makers, and the general public.

-6.2 Students can convey their criminological knowledge orally to a range of audiences, including the research community, policy makers and the general public.
+4.2 Students will be able to explain criminological knowledge to a range of audiences, including the research community, policy makers, and the general public.

 DIVERSITY, EQUITY, AND INCLUSION RESOURCES